mtan93/unifi-letsencrypt/README.md

 Open Terminal or SSH window and paste:

-wget https://path to script/unifi_le.sh && chmod +x unifi_le.sh && ./unifi_le.sh
+wget https://raw.githubusercontent.com/mtan93/unifi-letsencrypt/master/unifi_le.sh && chmod +x unifi_le.sh && ./unifi_le.sh

 and enter your domain when prompted to do so, please make sure you do not put https or https on the domain.